Mako: (after burning the tickets) Relax, the city's under attack. The police have more important things to worry about.

-- In one of The Simpsons Tree house of horror special, the whole world is in chaos where everything with a microchip goes haywire because of the Y2K bug (caused by Homer), and everyone starts looting everything they can grab.
+- Another has the whole world in chaos where everything with a microchip goes haywire because of the Y2K bug (caused by Homer, natch), and everyone starts looting everything they can grab.

 - U.S. criminal law has the doctrine of Necessity.
 If a defendant can show that it was necessary to break the law in order to prevent some greater harm from occurring they can be found not guilty for that reason.
 This only applies if the defendant (a) had no reasonable alternative (b) ceased committing the illegal act as soon as it was no longer necessary and (c) wasn't responsible for the dangerous situation in the first place.
-More at The Other Wiki's article on Necessity.
+More at Wikipedia's article on Necessity.

 - And in some circumstances, other drivers may be required to disobey normal traffic laws, such as by running red lights, if it's necessary to do so to clear the way for an emergency vehicle with lights and siren running.

-- Law enforcement also tends to be allowed to, or get away with, breaking traffic rules during vehicular pursuit, on the grounds that it would be impossible to respect trafic laws and still capture a culprit who does not.
+- Law enforcement also tends to be allowed to, or get away with, breaking traffic rules during vehicular pursuit, on the grounds that it would be impossible to respect traffic laws and still capture a culprit who does not.